 “Enough!”
 Zedd boomed.
 “I don’t care about my wife’s imbecilic family.
 What are you doing here in my palace?”

 “Oh I’m just passing by and thought I’d drop in on my favourite daughter,” Monastra responded.
 She continued, apparently ignoring Zedd’s tirade.
 “As I said, I’m planning on starting my own little empire in the far corner of this little Galaxy.
 You needed worry though, I’ll allow you to keep this planet, if you can ever conquer it that is.”

 Zedd snorted, earning him a disapproving look.
 He seriously disliked this woman who had invaded his home without an invitation.
 He couldn’t stand the idea of relatives turning up and refusing to leave.

-“So Rita, what have you been up to for the past ten millennia?”
+“So Rita, what have you been up since the last time I saw you?”

 “She got trapped in a Dumpster,” Goldar blurted out, earning a sharp look from Monastra and a look of absolute hatred from Rita.
 He shied away from the first and returned the second with his own look of disgust.

 “Quiet monkey brains,” Rita ordered.
 “I might have been put in a Dumpster, but I did trap Zordon.”

 "Oh yes, I remember now," Monastra said with a touch of emotion showing.
 “I remember how proud I was when I heard the news that you had put an end to dear old Zordon.
 I was distracted at the time or I would have come to congratulate you in person.
 Afterwards the thought just slipped my mind… I’m not sure why."
 There was a pause before she shrugged and offered her daughter a rare smile.
 "Well done."